srSenhor/srSenhor/README.md

 ### Hi there ✌️!

-An aspiring programmer who enjoys working on personal and academic projects.
+I'm an aspiring programmer who enjoys working on personal and academic projects.

 - Curious about computer science
 - I intend to work as a GameDev, but I'd try other areas until I reach my goal